 Incidentally, the largest cream teas party ever held (logged by the Guinness World Records) was in Shanghai in June 2016 and involved 735 participants.

 4.9% said ‘other’, which could include dining alone.

 So there you have it: our two cents on how to create the optimal afternoon tea.
 Now that we’ve got you salivating over the thought of creamy, jammy scones (we’re right there with you), perhaps you’d like to take a look at some of the more unusual afternoon teas on our site.
 With experiences for one, for couples and for groups and with a huge range of locations, we know you’ll find something to tickle your fancy.

 Luxury afternoon Tea for Two at Buddha-Bar LondonThis one’s a little bit special: an afternoon tea with an Asian-inspired twist.
 Treats include duck hoisin steam bun sandwiches, crispy wonton cod and Vietnamese summer rolls, alongside more traditionally British desserts.
 Make sure to check out our first-hand account of our visit there by reading this blog post.

 While dining, watch demonstrations and learn a little about cookery from the focaccia chef.

 Luxury Champagne French Afternoon Tea for Two at Cake Boy (pictured, left)This is a chance to discover the luxury of the legendary Eric Lanlard’s boutique patisserie.
 Not only is each morsel a beautiful creation, it comes topped off with a glass of Champagne.

-And that’s not all.
+Tempt a foodie to unwind with an afternoon tea – a lovely treat for friends or family; looking to spend quality time together and to relax.
 Take a look at some more of the afternoon teas we offer.
 Spoiler: there are a lot…